How to Dispute Credit Report Information

 4. Choose the item to dispute.
 Select an account to review the account history and information, or choose a different item you believe is incorrect.

 5. Indicate the reason for the dispute.
 You can select the reason for each dispute from the dropdown box.
-Some entries may ask you to type in explanatory information or ask you to provide additional documentation.
+Some entries may allow you to provide explanatory comments or provide additional relevant information via documentation by asking you to attach supporting documents.
 Certain disputes can't be processed online, and you'll be asked to call Experian instead.

-After you've submitted a dispute, Experian goes to work to investigate and resolve the issue.
+After you've submitted a dispute, Experian investigates and works to resolve the issue.
 For example, we may contact the company that reported the information to us—called the data furnisher—to share the documents you submitted and ask the furnisher to verify that their records are correct.

 How to Track Your Dispute Status